Ash Hunter: Career

-Hunter played the character, Hedges, in The Secret Agent – a BBC mini-series starring Stephen Graham and Toby Jones about a 19th century shop owner who doubles as a Russian spy.
+Hunter played the character Hedges in The Secret Agent – a BBC miniseries starring Stephen Graham and Toby Jones about a 19th century shop owner who doubles as a Russian spy.

-He starred as the alternate Alexander Hamilton in the original production of hit West End musical Hamilton at the Victoria Palace Theatre in London from 2017 -2018 before taking on the lead role full-time from December 2018 to early 2019.
+He starred as the alternate Alexander Hamilton in the original production of hit West End musical Hamilton at the Victoria Palace Theatre in London from 2017-2018 before taking on the lead role full-time from December 2018 to early 2019.

 In 2019 he took on the role of Hal Pincher in the third season of period TV drama Harlots, alongside Alfie Allen as his brother Isaac.